bespoke-silicon-group/basejump_stl/bsg_fpu/README.md

--# bsg_fpu
+# bsg_fpu

--

--### bsg_fpu_cmp
+### bsg_fpu_cmp

--This is a floating-point comparator.
+This is a floating-point comparator.
 It can calculate >, <, ==, !=, >=, <=, depending on subop code you provide as an input.

--There is no pipeline stage for this module.
+There is no pipeline stage for this module.

--

--### bsg_fpu_add_sub
+### bsg_fpu_add_sub

--This is a floating-point adder/subtractor.
+This is a floating-point adder/subtractor.
 There are 3 pipeline stages.

--Input-side has ready-valid handshake interface.
+Input-side has ready-valid handshake interface.

--Output-side has yumi-valid handshake interface.
+Output-side has yumi-valid handshake interface.

--It's rounding mode is "round to nearest even".
+Its rounding mode is "round to nearest even".

--Here is the description of output behavior.
+Here is the description of output behavior.

--

--- If either input is signaling NaN, output is set to signaling NaN (0x7fbfffff), and invalid exception is raised.
+- If either input is signaling NaN, output is set to signaling NaN (0x7fbfffff), and invalid exception is raised.

--- If either input is quiet NaN, output is set to quiet NaN (0x7fffffff).
+- If either input is quiet NaN, output is set to quiet NaN (0x7fffffff).

--- If both inputs are infinite, output is set to either infinite or quiet NaN, depending on sub_i and signs of inputs.
+- If both inputs are infinite, output is set to either infinite or quiet NaN, depending on sub_i and signs of inputs.
 For example, positive infinity plus positive infinity results in positive infinite, whereas positive infinity minus positive infinity results in quiet NaN.

--

--- If either input is denormal, then output is set to quiet NaN, and unimplemented exception is raised.
+- If either input is denormal, then output is set to quiet NaN, and unimplemented exception is raised.

--- If the sum or difference results in denormal, then output is set to zero, and underflow exception is raised.
+- If the sum or difference results in denormal, then output is set to zero, and underflow exception is raised.

--- If the result underflows, then output is set to zero, and underflow exception is raised.
+- If the result underflows, then output is set to zero, and underflow exception is raised.

--- If the result overflows, the output is set to infinitiy, and overflow exception is raised.
+- If the result overflows, the output is set to infinitiy, and overflow exception is raised.

--

--### bsg_fpu_mul
+### bsg_fpu_mul

--This is a floating-point multiplier.
+This is a floating-point multiplier.
 There are 3 pipeline stages.

--Input-side has ready-valid handshake interface.
+Input-side has ready-valid handshake interface.

--Output-side has yumi-valid handshake interface.
+Output-side has yumi-valid handshake interface.

--It's rounding mode is "round to nearest even".
+Its rounding mode is "round to nearest even".

--Here is the description of output behavior.
+Here is the description of output behavior.

--

--- If either input is signaling NaN, output is set to signaling NaN (0x7fbfffff), and invalid exception is raised.
+- If either input is signaling NaN, output is set to signaling NaN (0x7fbfffff), and invalid exception is raised.

--- If either input is quiet NaN, output is set to quiet NaN (0x7fffffff).
+- If either input is quiet NaN, output is set to quiet NaN (0x7fffffff).

--- If one input is infinite and the other is non-zero, then output is set to infinity.
+- If one input is infinite and the other is non-zero, then output is set to infinity.

--- If one input is infinite and the other is zero, then output is set to quiet NaN, and invalid exception is raised.
+- If one input is infinite and the other is zero, then output is set to quiet NaN, and invalid exception is raised.

--- If one input zero and the other is non-zero, then output is set to zero.
+- If one input zero and the other is non-zero, then output is set to zero.

--- If both inputs are denormal, then output is set to zero, and underflow exception is raised.
+- If both inputs are denormal, then output is set to zero, and underflow exception is raised.

--- If one input is denormal, and the other is not denormal, then output is set to quiet NaN, and unimplemented exception is raised.
+- If one input is denormal, and the other is not denormal, then output is set to quiet NaN, and unimplemented exception is raised.

--- If the product results in denormal, then output is set to zero, and underflow exception is raised.
+- If the product results in denormal, then output is set to zero, and underflow exception is raised.

--- If the result underflows, then output is set to zero, and underflow exception is raised.
+- If the result underflows, then output is set to zero, and underflow exception is raised.

--- If the result overflows, the output is set to infinitiy, and overflow exception is raised.
+- If the result overflows, the output is set to infinitiy, and overflow exception is raised.

--
+#### bsg_fpu_i2f

+This module converts from signed integer to float.

--### Testing
+### Testing

--Testing was originally done with trace files.
+Testing was originally done with trace files.
 C source code to generate trace patterns is under the directory named "/testing/bsg_fpu".

+### Change Log

+- 2018-06-19 - added bsg_fpu_i2f_32.